Social Media Monitoring 101: All You Need to Know

 Platforms Facebook, Twitter, Instagram, YouTube, Pinterest, Sina Weibo, VK, QQ, news and blogs, the web.

 Brandwatch is the big guns of social data analysis.
-It consists of three different platforms which use social listening data to give you guidance on your marketing decisions.
+It consists of three different platforms that use social listening data to give you guidance on your marketing decisions.

 Brandwatch Analytics, as it’s clear from the name, analyzes social mentions and segments them based on the variety of filters and criteria.
 It also implements AI technology to notify you whenever there’s a sudden change in the sentiment or number of mentions.